P4-Research/nikss-p4c/README.md

 This repository implements PSA (Portable Switch Architecture) for eBPF.
 All files are located under [backends/ebpf](./backends/ebpf).

+Refer to the [Cilium docs](https://docs.cilium.io/en/latest/bpf/) to learn more about eBPF.

 # Design

 Refer to the [design document](./backends/ebpf/docs/design.md) to find out more.